 She also has an amazing story of how becoming a mother at 15, made her more determined than ever to provide a better life for her and her son.
 Now she’s giving back and helping others achieve what she has.

-Tell us about the Hope Project
+Tell us about Empower The Family

 What gave you the push to help?

 If I don’t do this, who will?
 Friends are still living in this situation, if rent goes up another couple hundred euro, I will be back in this situation.
 It can happen so easily.
-That’s why I told my story, it was really in the hopes that something that would come out of if.
+That’s why I told my story, it was really in the hopes that something that would come out of it.
 More support for people who want to go into education.
 When I was in DCU there were 4 young single moms there alone and we all had the same struggles, accommodation and childcare.
 This is a barrier to other young moms engaging in third level education and therefore being able to stand on their own feet.

 Do you think the information is clear about students access to funding?

 Definitely something needs to be done to make things clearer.
 Someone needs to sit down and think about if they were a young single mum, wanting to go into education, what information is actually out there.
 Because then they will see where the gaps are, in terms of what information is available.
-Especially proper information about accommodation, where am i going to live?
+Especially proper information about accommodation, where am I going to live?
 There’s a housing crisis right now and a huge stigma around social welfare payments.
 Childcare alone is a grand a month.
 People need to know where to find these resources to help them.

 Why did you start telling your story?